dougiesquire/CAFE-f6_documentation/docs/assessment.rst

 Unless otherwise specified, skill assessment is performed on hindcast anomalies that are computed relative to each model's own ensemble-mean climatology as a function of lead time.
 30-year climatological and verification periods are used for both the CAFE-f6 and DCPP data.
 However, because the historical CMIP6 data end in 2014, these periods differ slightly for the different model hindcasts: 1991-2020 for CAFE-f6; 1985-2014 for CanESM5 and EC-Earth3.
 Anomalies of the reference data (the "truth" to verify the hindcasts against, e.g. observations) are computed relative to their climatological mean over the same period as the hindcast data.
 All model and reference data are bi-linearly interpolated to the CAFE-f6 atmospheric grid prior to the calculation of skill scores.

-The following reference datasets are used to assess the hindcast skill.
+The following reference datasets are used to assess the hindcast skill:

 .. list-table:: Reference datasets
    :widths: 65 35